corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/cordapp-build-systems.md

 * `corda-finance-contracts` (*), `corda-finance-workflows` and deprecated `corda-finance`.
 Corda finance CorDapp, use contracts and flows parts respectively.
 Only include as a `cordaCompile` dependency if using as a dependent Cordapp or if you need access to the Corda finance types.
 Use as a `cordapp` dependency if using as a CorDapp dependency (see below)
 * `corda-jackson` - Corda Jackson support.
-Use if you plan to serialise Corda objects to and/or from JSON
+Use if you plan to serialize Corda objects to and/or from JSON
 * `corda-jfx` - JavaFX utilities with some Corda-specific models and utilities.
 Only use with JavaFX apps
 * `corda-mock` - A small library of useful mocks.
 Use if the classes are useful to you
 * `corda-node` - The Corda node.
 Do not depend on.
 Used only by the Corda fat JAR and indirectly in testing